 What size and type of dishwasher do you need?

 Size is the first thing to consider when choosing a dishwasher.
 Carefully measure the existing space in your kitchen.
-In some cases, you may need to do a little minor remodeling in order to make room for a new dishwasher.
+In some cases, you may need to do a little minor remodeling to make room for a new dishwasher.
 This will help to narrow down the possible choices from the selection of various dishwasher types available.
-The choice of a built-in, drawer, countertop or portable model depends on your budget and needs, but also whether you own or rent your home.
+The choice of a built-in, drawer, countertop, or portable model depends on your budget and needs, but also whether you own or rent your home.

 How big is your budget?